Satharus/satharus.me/_posts/2023-04-07-8bit_computer_part2.md

 I just chose this order because it made wiring easier, for these specific chips.
 It is okay to change the order of the bits as long as you're aware which bit is where and try to keep the wiring consistent across the same module.

-This module took a total of five and a half hours to build, which are divided as follows:
+This module took a total of 6 and a half hours to build, which are divided as follows:
-- RAM: An hour and a half
+- RAM: 1 hour and a half
 - MAR: 3 hours
 - MDR: 2 hours